material-motion/material-motion/specifications/runtime/executor.md

       function update() -> ExecutorActivityState
     }

-The update function is expected to return a Boolean value.
-A return value of true indicates that the Executor is active.
-A return value of false indicates that the Executor is idle.
+The update function is expected to return an ExecutorActivityState.

 <p style="text-align:center"><tt>/MVP</tt></p>